BoxeRZL/URMD-Seq/README.md

 By default python multiprocessing is turned on (using 'multiprocessing' library)
 <br><br>

-3.Summarize the number of constituent reads among all families in an output file labeled as ‘groupSizesSummary.csv’.
+3. Summarize the number of constituent reads among all families in an output file labeled as ‘groupSizesSummary.csv’.
 This is used to indicate whether there was sufficient amplification for quality control.

   `bash 03automated-groupSizeParse.sh ./config.fileRX`
 <br><br>